 • • •

-Author Bio: Justine Corry is a clinical psychologist and enjoys helping people get to the heart of what is not working in their lives.
-Along with Dr. Gemma Gladstone, she is co-director of the Good Mood Clinic in Sydney and has 10 years of experience within private practice.
+Author Bios: Justine Corry is a clinical psychologist who enjoys helping people get to the heart of what is not working in their lives.
+Along with Dr. Gemma Gladstone, she is co-director of the Good Mood Clinic in Sydney and has 10 years of experience in private practice.